She must choose between her heart and her homeland in Verdi's epic love story

-All tickets now on sale below and include our ticket guarantee: should anything change and you don’t feel comfortable joining us, we’ll be happy to exchange or refund your tickets free of charge.
-Save more when you purchase a 2021/22 subscription package.
+All tickets include our ticket guarantee: should anything change and you don’t feel comfortable joining us, we’ll be happy to exchange or refund your tickets free of charge.

 Read the synopsis